-- 1 Go to My Computer from the Start menu.

-- 2 Right-click the disc drive icon.
+- 1 Double-click My Computer icon on the desktop. - 2 Right-click the disc drive icon.

+speakers and the computer.

 - 3 Select Properties.

 - 4 Select the Settings tab.

 - 5 Change the Current Write Speed field to 2x.

-- 6 Click OK.
+6 Click OK.

-- Mage The VAIO notebook has a maximum recording rate of 8x for CD-R and 4x for CD-RW discs.
+The VAIO notebook has a maximum recording rate of 8x for CD-R and 4x for CD-RW discs.

+When I double-click an application icon a message such as 'You must insert the application CD into your CD-ROM drive' appears and the software does not start.

-- Some titles require specific files that are located on the application CD-ROM.
-Insert the disc and try starting the program again. - □ Make sure you place the disc in the tray with the label side facing up.
+- □ Some titles require specific files that are located on the application CD-ROM.
+Insert the disc and try starting the program again. - ☐ Make sure you place the disc in the tray with the label side facing up.